 1. Using Task Manager to Check The Specs

-Task Manager is perhaps the easiest utility you can use to get a very clear picture of what kind of computer you have.
+Task Manager is the most accessible utility you can use to get a clear picture of what kind of computer you have.

-You can access Task Manager by pressing CTRL+ALT+DEL keys or by right clicking on the Task Bar and selecting Task Manager from the Menu:
+You can access Task Manager by pressing the CTRL+ALT+DEL keys or by right-clicking on the Task Bar and selecting Task Manager from the Menu:

-Once the Task Manager opens, head over to the “Performance” Tab above.
+Once the Task Manager opens, head to the “Performance” Tab above.

-In the Performance tab, you will see a separate button for each of the core components you have in your PC.
+In the Performance tab, you will see a separate button for each core component in your PC.

-Selecting the different buttons for each component on the Left-Hand side can give an in-depth look into the selected components.
+Selecting the different buttons for each component on the Left-Hand side can give an in-depth look into the selected pieces.
 Let us discuss each:

-CPU is perhaps the main component that defines the overall performance of your PC and also has a direct relationship with what kind of components the PC can be occupied with.
+CPU is the main component that defines your PC’s overall performance and directly relates to what features the PC can be occupied with.

 CPUs series follow a certain hierarchy such as that:

-- Intel Pentium / AMD Athlon are the WEAKEST
+- Intel Pentium / AMD Athlon is the WEAKEST

 - Intel Core i3 / AMD Ryzen 3